 It was not until the 1970s that the Agricultural, Horticultural and Industrial Association held its first show at the showground in Highvale.
 With the encroachment of urban subdivisions, the showground's rural surround has decreased.

-Samford Valley's census population in 2006 was 2630, mainly living on rural/residential subdivisions.
+Samford Valley's census populations, mainly living on rural/residential subdivisions, have been: